Jalapeño Cheddar Focaccia

 Patricia Martinescu from Bake Cook Repeat

 Jalapeño Cheddar Focaccia.
-The name alone puts my salivary glands to work!
-Think jalapeño popper but in bread form.
-Made for spice enthusiasts and cheese lovers alike.
-It's an irresistible fusion of heat from jalapeño peppers and savory notes of cheddar cheese.
+It's an irresistible fusion of heat from jalapeño peppers and bold, sharp cheddar cheese flavor.
 Even if you’re a novice bread maker, any of my focaccia recipes are the perfect place to start.

 Prep Time 40 minutes